 Remember the buzz when you started your first yoga teacher training?
 The pure joy of doing something truly meaningful with a group of like-minded people?
 Then there was the excitement of taking your first steps as a yoga teacher – scary but oh so rewarding.

 But somewhere down the line, thoughtful yoga teachers begin to wonder what more they can offer the world beyond teaching 60 minute group classes.
 They notice that many students struggle with the poses or ask for help with injuries and realize that the ‘group-fitness’ model of teaching yoga isn’t working for lots of people.
 Including them.

-If this sounds familiar, it’s time to up-skill.
+Upskill with Yoga Therapy.
 Yoga Therapy is a powerful modality that is making waves in the yoga community and in health care settings.
-If you're curious about the healing potential of yoga - and the career opportunities Yoga Therapy offers - there are three very important reasons why you should train as a Yoga Therapist:
+If you're curious about the healing potential of yoga - and the career opportunities Yoga Therapy offers - there are three very important reasons why more and more yoga teachers are taking Yoga Therapist training:

 - Experience the satisfaction of making a REAL difference.

 Your students love your classes.
 But they also love red wine, pilates and Netflix.
 As a Yoga Therapist, you have the opportunity to make big differences to people’s lives, going beyond making them feel better for 60 minutes.
 When you help somebody manage their chronic pain, heal from an injury they’ve been carrying for months or reduce their anxiety so they actually sleep at night, the sense of satisfaction, gratitude and meaning is inexpressible.

 - Feel truly confident as a yoga teacher.